 When you install the linear optimization add on, you'll be able to populate your spreadsheet with variables and constraints, click Solve, and see the solution to your problem.
 This documentation shows you how.

 Before you can solve linear optimization problems from a spreadsheet, you need to install the add-on that makes it possible.
-On that page, just click FREE to install the add-on.
+On that page, just click INSTALL to install the add-on.

 Once you install the add-on and grant it the necessary permissions, you'll be placed into an empty spreadsheet ready for your variables and constraints.